← Back to Home

 Common Beginner Mistakes

-Nested loops are loops placed inside another loop, where the inner loop executes fully for each iteration of the outer loop.
+A strong answer should clearly explain that nested loops involve placing one loop inside another, where the inner loop executes fully for each iteration of the outer loop.

 Key Takeaway